discordjs/guide/guide/popular-topics/permissions.md

 	channel.overwritePermissions(overwrite.id, options);
 }
 ```
-<p class = "tip">The masterbranch introduces `channel.lockPermissions` to easily sync permission with the parent channel.
+<p class = "tip">The master branch introduces `channel.lockPermissions` to easily sync permission with the parent channel.
 You can also pass PermissionOverwrites to `channel.overwritePermissions` in master to adopt permissions from other channels</p>

 ## Final permissions for a role